PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

   | Note that if you use only **root** as a value for the **allowed_on** property, the variable cannot be overridden from the command-line.

 If the variable is allowed on all the group members, then the group can be used as the value of the **allowed_on** property.
+If a variable doesn't have **allowed_on** property, then it's allowed on all entities.

 If the user does not specify a value for a variable, then the default value is used.
 There are predefined system variables that can be used to define the default value for the variable or assign a new value.